murairam/inception/README.md

 - **Internal (Docker network):** Ports `9000` and `3306` are only accessible between containers
 - This means: MariaDB and WordPress are NOT accessible from your host machine directly (security!)

+**Container Dependencies & Health Checks:**
+- **MariaDB** starts first (no dependencies) with a healthcheck that verifies database connectivity
+- **WordPress** waits for MariaDB to be healthy before starting (depends_on with service_healthy condition)
+- **NGINX** waits for WordPress to be healthy before starting
+- This ensures proper startup order and prevents connection errors

 ### Network Explanation

 All containers are connected via a **Docker bridge network** called `inception_network`.
 This allows them to: